inaos/iron-array-python/README.md

 ## Compile

-In case you have Intel IPP libraries installed (for a turbo-enable LZ4 codec within C-Blosc2), make sure that you run:
+In case you have Intel IPP libraries installed (for a turbo-enabled LZ4 codec within C-Blosc2), make sure that you run:

 ```bash
 source ~/intel/bin/compilervars.sh intel64